Stop Packing Trash!

 - What are some swaps you can make in your own lunch to use less packaging and make less waste?

-How to Make Lunchtime Trash Free
+Take Action: How to LAUNCH Trash Free Lunch Program

 Follow the steps below to set up a successful Trash Free Lunch Program at your school!
 Need help?
 Contact us!

-Step 1: Assign Roles
+Step 1: Who’s Participating?

 - Determine who and how many students/staff are participating.
 Use the Trash Free Lunch Sign Up Sheet.